 - Which problems do internally displaced people face related to voting?

 - What are the main challenges for independent election observers?
 Which role do partisan election observers play?

-During our Breakfast Debate, our experts will not only answer these questions among many others, but the participants will also become active as “election observers” themselves.
-The event is therefore split in two parts: 1. the classical Ukraine Breakfast Debate and 2. the “Election Monitoring” Working Session.
-We warmly invite you to join us on 11 April 2019 at “Der Bogen” (An der Michaelbrücke 1, 10179 Berlin).
+During our Breakfast Debate, our experts did not only answer these questions among many others, but the participants did also become active as “election observers” themselves.
+The event was therefore split in two parts: 1. the classical Ukraine Breakfast Debate and 2. the “Election Monitoring” Working Session.